jaidTw/exc/README.md

 # exc

-An MICRO/EX compiler written in C++, using yacc and lex.
+exc is a MICRO/EX compiler written in C++, using yacc and lex, which support following syntax :
+* Declartions
+* arithmetics
+* assignments
+* for loops
+* condtional statements
+* while loops
+* nested structure

 # Build